aredn/documentation/arednGettingStarted/mesh_status.rst

 Each node block will show the node name followed by a number that represents the :abbr:`ETX (Expected TX metric)`, which is an estimate of the number of :abbr:`OLSR (Optimized Link State Routing protocol)` packets that must be sent in order to receive a round trip acknowledgment, which is often referred to as *link cost*.
 The :abbr:`OLSR (Optimized Link State Routing)` protocol selects the least cost route based on the lowest :abbr:`ETX (Expected TX metric)` in the direction of the final destination.
 Nodes are put into groups based on their :abbr:`ETX (Expected TX metric)`.

 The display shows each node, any connected :abbr:`LAN (Local Area Network)` devices, and any advertised services available on the node and its hosts.
-Small icons appear at the right of each service which indicate the type of service, and the definition of these service types is described in the *Node Services* section of the **Node Admin** guide.
+Small icons appear at the right of each service which indicate the type of service, and the definition of these service types is described in the *Local Services* section of the **Node Admin** guide.
 You can click any available web links to navigate to the nodes or services shown on the **mesh status** display.

 .. |icon1| image:: ../_icons/mesh.png